hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 Irecords <.. infra : use
 ```

-Architecture object serves APIs to search node chains and define node latency as mentioned in [tutorial/architecture file section](../tutorials/configuration.md).
+Architecture object provides APIs to search node chains and define node latency as mentioned in [tutorial/architecture file section](../tutorials/configuration.md).
 The architecture object is reusable after it is saved as a YAML-based file called "architecture file".

-Runtime Data object serves APIs to retrieve `pandas.DataFrame`-based objects including callback latency or communication.
+Runtime Data object provides APIs to retrieve `pandas.DataFrame`-based objects including callback latency or communication.
 Users can analyze temporal aspects of their applications, with visualization, as they expect.
 APIs for visualization are also served by CARET_analyze which plays the main role to analyze trace data.

+In the following sections, each package will be explained in more detail.

 ## architecture

-architecture では、以下のような構成を持ったインスタンスを生成します。
-これにより、各クラスから辿っていくことで、必要な情報を取得できるようにしています。

-Architecture の目的

-- 静的な情報のみを取り扱う。
+In architecture, an instance is created with the following structure.
+This allows access to the necessary information from the top-level Architecture class.

+Purpose of Architecture:

-- Analyze で使う情報を定義する
+- Define static information to be used in Analyze

 <prettier-ignore-start>
-!!! todo
+!!!
+Info
-        本当はレイテンシの値以外の情報は全て入れたい気持ちです。
-        設計に役に立たせたい気持ちだけあります。
+      Perhaps "Model" may be more appropriate than the name "Architecture".
+      Architecture describes all the parameters related to scheduling, such as scheduling and core migration.
+      Therefore, we're thinking that the architecture is capable of design based on scheduling theory.
 <prettier-ignore-end>

 ```plantuml